EECS-NTNU/pes-model/README.md

 ```
 #Using PES model
 * Select a benchmark from Benchmarks.py file
-* Determine Sampling frequency (fs), communication incidence (ns for each sampling task), and communication events (nc)
+* Determine sampling frequency (fs), communication incidence (ns for each sampling task), and communication events (nc)
 * Write fs, ns, nc, and the benchmark's name like the following command inside the runme.py file.

 ```